vedantt21/nos3-mantle/docs/wiki/Scenario_Demo.md

 ### Commanding the Spacecraft

 * Let's confirm we can command the spacecraft
   * The CFS CFE_ES_NOOP command has a nice print to the FSW console to confirm this easily
-    * Note you may need to return the FSW console back to the bottom of the window to view
+    * You may need to return the FSW console back to the bottom of the window to see it
-  * Additionally, we can confirm inspect that specific applications command counter in telemetry
+  * Additionally, we can confirm via inspection that specific application command counter in telemetry

 ![Scenario Demo - COSMOS Command](./_static/scenario_demo/scenario_demo_cosmos_command.png)

 * Note the previous command was sent via the DEBUG interface
   * In the above image you can see this in the Bytes Tx column of the COSMOS Command and Telemetry Server
-  * This DEBUG interface is if you are physically plugged into the spacecraft, useful for development and test, but not realistic
+  * This DEBUG interface mimics being physically plugged into the spacecraft, useful for development and test, but not realistic
-* Let's command the radio to transmit, by default it must be enabled / disabled for use
+* Let's command the radio to transmit
   * It is common that the spacecraft radio is always listening for commands, but doesn't transmit unless enabled
-  * In the Command Sender let's chang eot use the CFS TO_ENABLE_OUTPUT command
+  * In the Command Sender let's change to use the CFS TO_ENABLE_OUTPUT command
     * The default arguments of DEST_IP 'radio_sim' and DEST_PORT '5011' work for this

 ![Scenario Demo - TO Enable Output](./_static/scenario_demo/scenario_demo_to_enable.png)

-* Note that while we are getting Bytes Rx in the COSMOS Command and Telemetry Server, we don't have Bytes Tx still
+* Note that while we are getting Bytes Rx in the COSMOS Command and Telemetry Server, we don't have Bytes Tx
   * This is because that standard CFS target utilizes the debug interface
   * Let's send another NOOP, but use the CFS_RADIO target

 ![Scenario Demo - Radio Command](./_static/scenario_demo/scenario_demo_radio_command.png)

 * Things look as expected now in the COSMOS Command and Telemetry Server
-  * Let's double check we're actually getting radio telemetry and it matches the debug
+  * Let's confirm we're actually getting radio telemetry which matches the debug interface
   * Open another Packet Viewer window via the COSMOS NOS3 Launcher (third row, first column)

 ![Scenario Demo - Radio Telemetry](./_static/scenario_demo/scenario_demo_radio_telemetry.png)